Janeway: Not for a second.

 See also Forgot About the Mind Reader, the comedy version of this.
 Sub-Trope of Bad Powers, Bad People.
 Compare Invisible Jerkass for another potentially nasty power.
 Contrast Mind over Manners when mind readers realize the trappings of this trope and becomes a polite person who used their powers responsibly.

 - Mao of Code Geass has a Geass that lets him read minds.
-Unfortunately he can't control it, and thus he's driven mad from the ordeal and become a Psychopathic Manchild.
+Unfortunately, he can't control it, and thus he's driven mad from the ordeal and became a Psychopathic Manchild.

 - Haruka Kotoura from Kotoura-san is a fifteen-year old telepath who can't turn her ability off.
 As a child her naturally naive personality causes her to simply blurt out sensitive information.
 This causes her to be labelled as a compulsive liar, to drive her friends and classmates away, and to cause her parent's divorce.
 However in high school she is finally able to meet Manabe, someone who is transparent, honest, and not scared of her ability.